xldenis/xav.io/content/blog/filter-proof.md

 Let's try to formally state a specification for `filter`, saying:

-> `filter` produces an iterator consisting of exactly all the elements for which the provideed predicate evaluated to `true`
+> `filter` produces an iterator consisting of exactly all the elements for which the provided predicate evaluated to `true`

+To specify iterators, we can describe the valid sequences of elements produced by that iterator.
 The tricky part here, is that for each element that `filter` produces an arbitrary amount of elements in the underlying iterator may have been scanned.
-To establish that the correspondence between the two exists, we need to obtain a mapping relating the two sequences of values.
+Describing the valid sequences of `filter` requires establishing a correspondence with the elements of the underlying iterator.

 ```
-1   2   3   4   5   6   7   8   9   10
+iter (s):                 1   2   3   4   5   6   7   8   9   10

-    2       4       6       8       10
+iter.filter(is_even) (t):     2       4       6       8       10

+m                             1       3       5       7        9

 ```